supershaneski/openai-whisper-talk/README.md

 This is a `proof of concept` application to demonstrate `voice chat` between a human person and an AI.
 I am sure that anyone who have tinkered with the `OpenAI` tools would have probably came up with the same idea, leveraging the different tools to create something interesting.

 This is part of the series of projects I created as code exercise to study `Vue 3` and `Nuxt 3`.
-There are still lots of things I need to learn.

 # The App